-Every year National Seafood Bisque Day is celebrated on October 19 by lovers of seafood and hot seafood dishes.
-A warming, creamy and spicy lobster, shrimp, crab or crayfish soup is the perfect complement to this fall day.
-This gourmet dish is the perfect accompaniment to a crispy slice of bread or wine.
+Every year, National Seafood Bisque Day is celebrated on October 19th by seafood lovers and those looking for a delicious, hot seafood dish.
+This warming and creamy soup made of lobster, shrimp, crab, or crayfish is the perfect accompaniment to a crisp slice of bread and a glass of wine.

-- commercial lobster fishing established in Maine in the 1840s;
+- Commercial lobster fishing was established in Maine in the 1840s.

-- In 2007, archaeologists discovered the oldest seafood dish: a bowl of shellfish was found in South Africa, whose age reached 165 years.
+- In 2007, archaeologists discovered the oldest seafood dish: a 140,000-year-old bowl of shellfish in South Africa.

 When is National Seafood Bisque Day celebrated in 2022?